 - Simultaneous breast augmentation and breast lift (augmentation mastopexy).
 Some patients may benefit from additional breast volume, tightening of the breast skin, and repositioning of the nipples to a more youthful position.
 This may be best achieved with both a breast lift and a breast augmentation at the same time, or an augmentation mastopexy.

 - Liposuction.
-Removal of fat from the sides, thighs, back and buttocks with standard tumescent liposuction, VASER LipoSelection, or SMART laser-assisted liposuction provides a nice complement to refinement of the abdomen with an abdominoplasty.
+Removal of fat from the sides, thighs, back and buttocks with standard tumescent liposuction, ultrasonic-assisted liposuction, or SMART laser-assisted liposuction provides a nice complement to refinement of the abdomen with an abdominoplasty.

 Combining abdominoplasty with other procedures can be performed efficiently and safely.
-Click here to read Dr. Tenenbaum’s article on combining breast surgery and abdominoplasty, or here to view a television clip from KMOV of an actual patient who underwent the mommy makeover procedure including abdominoplasty with Dr. Myckatyn.
+Click here to read Dr. Tenenbaum’s article on combining breast surgery and abdominoplasty.

-Click here to view a video on tummy tuck surgery.
+Click here to view a video on mini-tummy tuck surgery.

 Anesthesia: A mini-abdominoplasty is usually performed with the patient under general anesthesia.